slowli/externref/README.md

 Experimental; it may be the case that the processor produces invalid WASM in some corner cases (please report this as an issue if it does).

+## Contributing

+All contributions are welcome!
+See [the contributing guide](CONTRIBUTING.md) to help you get involved.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE)